 - Residents should feel compelled to organise a petition if they were concerned regarding an issue affecting the town.
-It allowed officers and councillors to re-assess issues. - It was remarked that the results of the consultation should not be ignored, whereby there was a 68% reduction in attendance at the playgrounds. - It was acknowledged that other providers (not for profit) may be interested in the adventure playgrounds.
+It allowed officers and councillors to reassess issues. - It was remarked that the results of the consultation should not be ignored.
+There had been a 68% reduction in children attending activities provided by the Council's Play Service. - It was acknowledged that other providers (not for profit) may be interested in the adventure playgrounds.
 However the sites would require substantial capital investment that exceeded current funds and the operational costs were significant. - Children and young people had different expectations regarding play and the budget needed to be spent wisely, with the play team being allocated in the most effective and efficient way possible to ensure children could continue to be engaged. - It was noted that the playgrounds were a part of Crawley's history and whilst they had been successful in the past, there was a need to move away from static sites.
 The proposed outreach model was more effective and would be provided in open spaces, parks and buildings, covering the whole town and be fully accessible and inclusive. - It was acknowledged that the Play Service was primarily aimed at five to thirteen year olds.
 It was not intended as an alternative to youth provision.
 Youth Service provision was within the remit of West Sussex County Council. - Clarification was provided regarding the cost per visit.